Circle bags are everywhere this summer, so why not make your own with this crochet bag pattern.

-I love that this bag is in a green/brown raffia mix, has a tassel with pretty beads and a unique bag strap.
+I love that this bag is in a green/brown raffia mix, has a tassel with pretty beads, and has a unique bag strap.

 An Easy Level Crochet Pattern